 - Privacy

 - Security

 - Special Legal Requirements

-- TEFCA Information Outside
+- TEFCA Information Outside the U.S.

 - Other General Obligations

 Entities may connect into exchange at any level, but must abide by the flow-down provisions, which create common "rules of the road."

 Example of QHIN, Participants, and Subparticipants